zhenhuaa/SICP-answers/ch2/2-3 Symbolic Data/2-3-4 Huffman Encoding Trees/note.md

+# Huffman Encoding

 In general, if we want to distinguish n different symbols, we will need to use log2n bits per symbol.

 Codes such as ASCII and the A-through-H code above are known as fixed-length codes

 Another solution is to design the code in such a way that no complete code for any symbol is the beginning (or prefix) of the code for another symbol.
 Such a code is called a prefix code.

 A Huffman code can be represented as a binary tree whose leaves are the symbols that are encoded.
 At each non-leaf node of the tree there is a set containing all the symbols in the leaves that lie below the node

 Each time we move down a le branch we add a 0 to the code, and each time we move down a right branch we add a 1.

 ## Generating Huffman trees

 Arrange the tree so that the symbols with the lowest frequency appear farthest away from the root.

 ## Representing Huffman trees

 ```lisp
 (define (make-leaf symbol weight) (list 'leaf symbol weight))
 (define (leaf? object) (eq? (car object) 'leaf))